chauncey-garrett/zsh-prompt-garrett/README.md

 # Garrett Zsh Theme for Prezto

-My very own personal prompt...
-Enjoy!
+*My very own personal prompt...
+Enjoy!*
-Created with modified code by Chauncey Garrett

 A prompt with the information you need the moment you need it.